Time Zones in Australia

 Broadly speaking, Australia is split into three vertical bands for the purposes of time zones along state boundaries.
 These divisions run along the Western Australia border with South Australia and the Northern Territory, and the border between the Northern Territory and Queensland and between South Australia and New South Wales/Victoria.

 These three divisions are known as Australian Western Standard Time (AWST), Australian Central Standard Time (ACST) and Australian Eastern Standard Time (AEST).
 The southern states within these time zones generally adopt daylight savings time during the summer months, whereas the northern states do not.
-Western Australia, which traditionally does not use daylight savings time, has opted to do so for a trial period of three years from 2006 to bring it's time closer to the eastern states during the summer.
+Western Australia trialled daylight savings time for a period of three years from 2006 to 2009 but then opted not to adopt it permanently.

 Exceptions to state-wide time zones